V3lectronics/SPIRIT/README.md

 stable or when there will be more contributors and switching versions will become annoying.
 For now this doesn't matter.

-If you are wondering "+dfsg" indicates that the package has been repackaged to remove any non-free or non-redistributable components, in accordance with Debian's Free Software Guidelines (DFSG).

 #### Carrier PCB

 Custom carrier board that interfaces between the CM4 and the rest of the electronics.